Panthera spelaea: Ecology

 P. spelaea was one of the keystone species of the mammoth steppe, being one of the main apex predators alongside the gray wolf, cave hyena and brown bear.
 Large amounts of bones belonging to P. spelaea were excavated in caves, where bones of cave hyena, cave bear and Paleolithic artefacts were also found.
 Despite their common name, "cave lions" probably only infrequently if ever used caves, and were present in regions where caves were absent.
-Some of these accumulations of cave lion bones in cave hyena dens have been attributed to confrontations between cave hyenas and cave lions over carcasses, with the remains of cave lions killed in these confrontations subsequently transported to the dens.
+Analysis on the ecology of cave lions found that they may have been diurnal predators.

+The mummy of Blue Babe, a 36,000-year-old male Steppe Bison found in Alaska with claw marks on its rear and tooth punctures in its skin, which indicate that the bison was killed by a cave lion.

 Isotopic analyses of bone collagen samples extracted from remains in Europe and East Beringia indicate that reindeer were particularly prominent in the diet of cave lions in these regions during the Last Glacial Period.
 Cave lions also seem to have opportunistically preyed on the cubs of cave bears, with adult cave bears also likely being targeted at least on occasion.
+A young woolly rhinoceros skull found near Kazan in Western Russia appears to display bite marks that may have been the result of a cave lion attack.
+The "Blue Babe" frozen steppe bison specimen from Alaska displays bite marks that match the dimensions of cave lions, with a lion tooth fragment having been found embedded in the hide.
+Based on the ratio of males to females, suggests among healthy specimens, male cave lions were expected to have hunted cave bears.
 Isotopic analysis of other European specimens suggests a diet including wild horse, woolly mammoth and cave bears for these individuals.
 It may have sought out hibernating bears in montane caves as a food source during the winter.
 Bite marks found on the bones of straight-tusked elephants in Neumark Nord, Germany, dating to the Last Interglacial, have been suggested to be the result of scavenging by cave lions.

-The mummy of Blue Babe, a 36,000 year old male Steppe Bison found in Alaska with claw marks on its rear and tooth punctures in its skin, which indicate that the bison was killed by a cave lion.

-Other possible prey species were giant deer, red deer, muskox, aurochs, wisent, steppe bison, and young woolly rhinoceros.
-It likely competed for prey with the European leopards, cave hyenas, brown bears and grey wolves in Eurasia, along with short-faced bears, the sabertooth cat Homotherium, and Beringian wolves in Beringia.
-Analysis on the ecology of cave lions found that they may have been diurnal predators.